espressif/esp-faq/docs/en/application-solution/audio-development-framework.rst

 When using the VoIP feature of ESP-ADF, how to eliminate echo during calls between a mobile phone and an ESP32 device?
 ----------------------------------------------------------------------------------------------------------------------------------

-  - Espressif provides an Acoustic Echo Cancelation (AEC) algorithm based on ESP32 and ESP32-S3 chips.
+  - Espressif provides an Acoustic Echo Cancellation (AEC) algorithm based on ESP32 and ESP32-S3 chips.
 For details, please refer to the `algorithm examples <https://github.com/espressif/esp-adf/tree/master/examples/advanced_examples/algorithm>`_.
   - Note that the effect of AEC not only depends on software parameter configuration and debugging, but also on hardware design, such as distortion-free playback, noise-free recording, and problem-free echo reference signal, etc. For this part, it is recommended to refer to the Espressif's design on the `ESP32-Lyrat-Mini development board <https://espressif-docs.readthedocs-hosted.com/projects/esp-adf/en/latest/design-guide/dev-boards/get-started-esp32-lyrat-mini.html>`_ and `ESP32-S3-Korvo-2 development board <https://espressif-docs.readthedocs-hosted.com/projects/esp-adf/en/latest/design-guide/dev-boards/user-guide-esp32-s3-korvo-2.html>`_.

 --------------